Whapps/best-practices/code-review/README.md

 * Each member of the group should bring any questions that they have regarding the logic of the code or the documentation.

-* Each member of the group, that has found a section of code to change, files a pull request for the original code in question ("TODO").
+* Each member of the group, that has found sections of code to change, files a pull request.

-* Keep your changes focused to the minimum necessary.
-Otherwise further review will be necessary.

 * Commit comments - Use an action verb and explain why the changes were made in 50 chars or less.
 If there are more substantial changes to document, use the